 This isn't a hard Challenge, but it's going to take time, so don't grind it.
 To help pace yourself, do this sporadically between missions and other Challenges.

 Master Hunter Challenge #4: Call an animal and get a clean kill 5 times

-When Can You Do It: After Challenge #3 OR pacing's sake wait until after you unlock Dead Eye manual tagging, by doing the Chapter 2 mission "Pouring Fourth Oil - IV"
+When You Can Do It: After Challenge #3 OR for pacing's sake wait until after you unlock Dead Eye manual tagging, by doing the Chapter 2 mission "Pouring Fourth Oil - IV"

 As you ride around look for a Deer, Buck, Pronghorn, pretty much anything with an actual neck.
-Get off your horse and crouch by pressing in on the Left Stick/L3 (or stand up straight, yeah...
-I'm sure they won't get spooked by that Captain Badass...).
-Aim at the animal and press X/Square to Call, after you do this you'll have mini seconds to get a headshot.
-Even without manual tagging make use to Dead Eye to buy yourself some extra time on the shot.
+Get off your horse and crouch by pressing in on the Left Stick/L3 (or stand up straight, yeah . . .
+I'm sure they won't get spooked by that Captain Badass . . .)
+Aim at the animal and press X/Square to Call, after you do this you'll have mini seconds to get a head-shot.
+Even without manual tagging make use of Dead Eye to buy yourself some extra time on the shot.
 This works best with Deer, Pronghorns, and Bucks, but you can also do it with Rabbits though it can be a little tricky.
 The main key to completing this Challenge is using the Call feature.

 So don't bother chasing down that fleeing Deer on horseback and blowing it's head off with a perfect Dead Eye noggin shot.
 Because literally I don't think that violent tumble it takes, into the dirt, would constitute "clean kill" anyway.
 Take it slow, have some patience, and this will be over in no time.

 Master Hunter Challenge #5: Skin 3 Black or Grizzly Bears